japila-books/spark-sql-internals/docs/spark-sql-SessionCatalog.md

 Internally, `getTempViewOrPermanentTableMetadata` branches off per database.

-When a database name is not specified, `getTempViewOrPermanentTableMetadata` <<getTempView, finds a local temporary view>> and creates a link:spark-sql-CatalogTable.adoc#creating-instance[CatalogTable] (with `VIEW` link:spark-sql-CatalogTable.adoc#tableType[table type] and an undefined link:spark-sql-CatalogTable.adoc#storage[storage]) or <<getTableMetadata, retrieves the table metadata from an external catalog>>.
+When a database name is not specified, `getTempViewOrPermanentTableMetadata` <<getTempView, finds a local temporary view>> and creates a spark-sql-CatalogTable.md#creating-instance[CatalogTable] (with `VIEW` spark-sql-CatalogTable.md#tableType[table type] and an undefined spark-sql-CatalogTable.md#storage[storage]) or <<getTableMetadata, retrieves the table metadata from an external catalog>>.

-With the database name of the link:spark-sql-GlobalTempViewManager.adoc[GlobalTempViewManager], `getTempViewOrPermanentTableMetadata` requests <<globalTempViewManager, GlobalTempViewManager>> for the link:spark-sql-GlobalTempViewManager.adoc#get[global view definition] and creates a link:spark-sql-CatalogTable.adoc#creating-instance[CatalogTable] (with the link:spark-sql-GlobalTempViewManager.adoc#database[name] of `GlobalTempViewManager` in link:spark-sql-CatalogTable.adoc#identifier[table identifier], `VIEW` link:spark-sql-CatalogTable.adoc#tableType[table type] and an undefined link:spark-sql-CatalogTable.adoc#storage[storage]) or reports a `NoSuchTableException`.
+With the database name of the spark-sql-GlobalTempViewManager.md[GlobalTempViewManager], `getTempViewOrPermanentTableMetadata` requests <<globalTempViewManager, GlobalTempViewManager>> for the spark-sql-GlobalTempViewManager.md#get[global view definition] and creates a spark-sql-CatalogTable.md#creating-instance[CatalogTable] (with the spark-sql-GlobalTempViewManager.md#database[name] of `GlobalTempViewManager` in spark-sql-CatalogTable.md#identifier[table identifier], `VIEW` spark-sql-CatalogTable.md#tableType[table type] and an undefined spark-sql-CatalogTable.md#storage[storage]) or reports a `NoSuchTableException`.

 With the database name not of `GlobalTempViewManager`, `getTempViewOrPermanentTableMetadata` simply <<getTableMetadata, retrieves the table metadata from an external catalog>>.